ohsu-qin/qiprofile/src/projects/projects.help.md

 Projects
 --------
-This page lists the projects which can be opened in this application.
+This page lists the projects which can be opened in the
+<em>Q<span class='qi-x-smaller'>I</span>P<span class='qi-x-smaller'>R</span></em>
+application.

-Click on the project from the list to visit the home page for the project.
+Click on the project from the list to visit that project's home page.
-The project home page shows detailed help for how to use this application.
+The project home page will show detailed help for how to use this application.